cchmc-cpir/decay-modeled-cs-paper/README.md

 # decay-modeled-cs-paper
 ![Figure1](Fig1.png)

 A repository that contains non-Cartesian reconstruction software for hyperpolarized xenon MRI.

-Written by Joseph Plummer.
+Written by Joseph Plummer (joseph.plummer@cchmc.org, GitHub username: joeyplum).

 Please post all issues, questions, or collaboration requests on the Issues tab.

-When making edits, please make a new development branch.
+Alternatively, feel free to contact me directly via email or other means.

 ## Installation: